-Our Mini RDT for this academic year has already started with weekly actions to further develop the catholic life of our school.
+Our Mini RDT have already started with weekly actions to further develop the catholic life of our school.
 The Mini RDT met with Miss Milivojevic and Miss Waite at the beginning of September to discuss what their actions would be for this half term.To begin with the Mini RDT evaluated what we already do well at school:

 - Children delivering collective worship – ‘we enjoy this’ ‘It helps us to understand the readings and prayers’ ‘We make the reflection and prayers purposeful to our own intentions’.